Diamond Hill

 Diamond Hill Loop: The Route

-Starting at the Connemara National park visitors center in Letterfrack, you will follow this well-marked figure of 8 loop route to the top of Diamond Hill.
+Starting at the Connemara National Park visitors centre in Letterfrack, you will follow this well-marked figure of 8 loop route to the top of Diamond Hill.
 Heading North (left) from the car park, the route eventually loops to join a single path up the shoulder of the mountain.

 As you climb the shoulder of the mountain, the climb will become slightly steeper before you turn North (left) to climb the west face of the mountain.
 There is a one-way system in place as this is the safest route up the mountain.

-Once you summit Diamond Hill, you will be surrounded by views.
-That is, if you are there on a clear day of course.
-To the Northeast you will have views of the Mamturks.
-Look to the East and there will be the Twelve Bens in all their splendor and the rest is the beautiful coastline of Connemara including the vibrant fishing town of Clifden.
+Once you reach the summit of Diamond Hill, you will be surrounded by views.
+That is if you are there on a clear day of course.
+To the Northeast, you will have views of the Mamturks.
+Look to the East and there will be the Twelve Bens in all their splendour and the rest is the beautiful coastline of Connemara including the vibrant fishing town of Clifden.

 On route down, continue across the summit and follow the trail down the back of the mountain looping south back down to the straight path you came up.
 When you reach the second junction, turn South (left) and walk along the boardwalk back to the starting point.